by Marco Cecala | Nov 25, 2020 | Surveying

 Having a geodetic reference system to apply allows the surveyor or digital model creator to complete more complex functions.
 For example, they can create professional documentation of surveying, use the recorded geographic coordinates and combine layers for more comprehensive data sets.

 Absolute orientation uses ground control points (GCPs), which allow the surveyor to create a coordinate system through the known coordinates of visual landmarks within the image.
-But to obtain an absolutely accurate mapping of an area with drone imaging, you have to begin by measuring GCPs through professional GPS equipment.
+But to obtain an absolutely accurate mapping of an area with drone imaging, you have to begin by measuring GCPs through professional GPS surveying.

 Many elements can affect the accuracy of your drone mapping, especially if you’re dealing with the precision of an absolute accuracy model.